uur08/jetphys/README.md

 # jetphys
 INSTRUCTIONS

-Clone (git clone https://github.com/uur08/jetphys.git) this repo in a folder that has jecsys already...
+1-) Clone (git clone https://github.com/uur08/jetphys.git) this repo in a folder that has jecsys already...
 (Not inside of jecsys)

-Do the linking with this command  "ln -s ../jecsys/CondFormats"
+2-) Do the linking with this command  "ln -s ../jecsys/CondFormats"

-Finally add your "settings.h" that was prepared for running over different ERAS
+3-) Finally add your "settings.h" that was prepared for running over different ERAS

-Add also additional readme files if you need them.
+4-) Add also additional readme files if you need them.
 Namely CHANGELOG, LXPLUS, README

+WARNINGS!!!

-After having the all framework please check the updates regularly before running....
+a-) After building the all framework please check the updates regularly before running....

+b-) Please dont push "setting.h" into this repository.
+This is meant to be update study repo.